openhwgroup/programs/Project-Descriptions-and-Plans/cva6-dual-issue/PL_CVA6_Superscalar.md

 ### Project Planning Documents
 ### Project Output Documents

+The documentation of the superscalar pipeline will be integrated as ReStructured Text files into the Read the Docs documentation of CVA6.

 ## List of project technical outputs

-The project technical outputs will be provided as contributions to the CVA6 project with an opt-in configuration option to enable dual-issue.
+- The project technical outputs will be provided as contributions to the CVA6 RTL with an opt-in configuration option to enable dual-issue.

-The goal is not to reach TRL5 yet, but if the result of this project is good, it will be ready to be verified by CVA6 project.
+- The goal is not to reach TRL5 yet, but if the result of this project is good, it will be ready to be verified by CVA6 project.
+- The project will be considered as done when the expected +40% performance improvement is reached (measured in CoreMark/MHz) or the reasons why this goal is not reached are known.

-However the modifications must not impact single-issue CVA6 and the current test suites must pass on double-issue CVA6.
+- However the modifications must not impact single-issue CVA6 and the current test suites must pass on double-issue CVA6.

 ### Feature Requirements